Aidan-Gettemy/Classification-of-Leading-Edge-Erosion-Severity-via-Machine-Learning-Surrogate-Models/README.md

 ## Step by Step

-Here we will explain how to go from desiging the input table, to modifying the helper functions, to handling how the outputs are organized into a final table.

 ### Step One: Table Generator

 The `ExpTableGenerator.m` file uses the selected OpenFAST inputs given to make an InputTable for each experiment.
 The resulting table is saved as a text file and will be read by the `ExpDriver.m` script.
-Each column represents an independent variable that will trigger a change in the files for OpenFAST to read.
-Each test is a row of the table; a unique configuration of the inputs.
+Each column represents an independent variable.
+Each test is a row of the table at a unique configuration of the inputs.
 Taken together, all of the rows of the table will help to answer some question about wind turbine engineering.
 Follow the comments within the table generator file in order to see where to make changes.

 - Line 5: Determines the name of the experiment (must match the name given in `ExpDriver.m`)
 - Line 16: The *invarNames* refer to the independent variables required settings in the experiment.
 Some of them may simply be a part of the experimental set-up and not variables at all.
 In the given example, `windfileID` is the name of the wind file to simulate on, and will not be included in analysis.
 In future experiments, multiple wind files may be specified.